angular/angular-hint/CONTRIBUTING.md

   4. Module Testing

   Each ngHint module should provide its own unit tests.
 These tests should also be run under continuous integration using TravisCI, and on multiple browsers using SauceLabs.
+Last, the TravisCI tests should test versions 1.2 and 1.3 of AngularJS.
 Unit tests may be run locally using Karma and through SauceLabs on TravisCI by using the following testing configuration:

   In karma.conf.js: